fenilfaldu/terraform/README.md

+# Terraform Task2

-#Terraform Module for Reusable Infrastructure Components
+## Terraform Module for Reusable Infrastructure Components

 This Terraform module sets up an ECS Service with an Application Load Balancer (ALB) on AWS, including VPC, subnets, and security group configurations.